Samantasingh/dsgn-270-a3/README.md

 # Samanta Singh
 ## Dsgn-270-a3 - SVG Logo Design
 - A headphone company was the subject of the design idea.
 The svg logo was inspired by a company that creates headphones that allow users to fully immerse themselves in their music, disconnect from the outer world, and enjoy themselves.
 The logo is a pair of headphones linked together, allowing the consumer to form an incredible bond with the heapdhones they own.
+The project was pretty complicated, my classmates also had lots of problems doing this assignment.
+But in the end we worked together and kind of got an idea of it all.

 ## Below is an image of my final project on figma.